cstratopoulos/camargue/source/tests/unittests.md

 Similarly, tests with the tag `[!shouldfail]` are marked by Catch as hidden by default.
 As the name suggests, these are tests of the error handling control flow in Camargue.
 They ensure that the program terminates as expected if provided with bad inputs.

+Another tag that may be of interest is `[benchmark]`.
+Tests with this tag are not unit tests at all: rather, with these I have used Catch to automate running certain benchmarks, either for reporting in my thesis or to guide implementation choices elsewhere in the code.

 Reading the tests